-Page 3 of the report describes the criteria applied for report data.
+Page 3 describes the criteria applied for report data.

-Page 4 summarizes the tables and boxplots included.
+Page 4 describes the Components of the report and summarizes the tables and boxplots included.

-Page 5 explains how dose index data are standardized for head and body exams, using phantoms.
+Page 5 describes the Phantom Size and explains how dose index data are standardized for head and body exams using phantoms.

-Page 6 defines the metrics provided in tables and boxplots:
+Page 6 describes the Fundamentals of Radiation Dose in tables and boxplots including:

 Page 7 provides U.S. Diagnostic Reference Levels and Achievable Doses for 10 Adult CT Examinations, created using DIR data, as benchmarks.